mecid/mecid.github.io/_posts/2019-08-21-the-power-of-environment-in-swiftui.md

 }
 ```

-By using @Environment property wrapper, we can read and subscribe on changes for the selected value.
-Here we have a ButtonsView which reads Dynamic Type value from Environment and put buttons in VStack or HStack depending on the size category value.
-User can change Dynamic Type value in the system settings, and as soon as it happens, SwiftUI will recreate ButtonsView to respect the changes.
+By using @*Environment property wrapper*, we can read and subscribe on changes for the selected value.
+Here we have a *ButtonsView* which reads *Dynamic Type* value from *Environment* and put buttons in *VStack* or *HStack* depending on the size category value.
+User can change *Dynamic Type* value in the system settings, and as soon as it happens, *SwiftUI* will recreate *ButtonsView* to respect the changes.

-Now let's see how we can modify Environment values.
-In SwiftUI we don't have separation like Controllers and Views.
-Everything is a View, and because of that, we can easily modify Environment for entirely the view hierarchy of the app by adding environment modifier to the root view.
+Now let's see how we can modify *Environment* values.
+In *SwiftUI* we don't have separation like *Controllers* and *Views*.
+Everything is a *View*, and because of that, we can easily modify *Environment* for entirely the view hierarchy of the app by adding environment modifier to the root view.

 ```swift
 func scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions) {